Chipata: Rail

-Inter District Transportation
+Road

-Vehicle Taxis and Minibuses also take passengers to remote villages outside Chipata and other towns elsewhere in Eastern province.
-Transportation to Katete, Sinda, Petauke and Nyimba can be accessed at Lunkhwakwa bus station/near COMESA market.
-And those that go to Chadiza are based at Mbanyane Station.
-Transporters who go to Lundazi are found at Old welcome near Kobil Petrol station.
-And transportation to Mfuwe or South Luangwa is usually found at Kapata Main bus station.
+The T4 road (Great East Road) connects Chipata with Lusaka to the west (570 kilometres away) and the Mwami border with Malawi to the east (20 kilometres away).

-Transporters that go to Mwami are found at Umodzi highway front opposite Saturday Market and Gondar Barracks station is at Highway bakers bus stop.
+The M12 road connects Chipata with Lundazi to the north (180 kilometres away).
+The D104 road connects Chipata with its airport (12 kilometers away) as well as to Mfuwe and the South Luangwa National Park to the north-west (100 kilometres away).
+The D128 road connects Chipata with Chadiza to the south-west (65 kilometres away).
+The D804 road connects Chipata with Vubwi to the south-east (60 kilometres away).

 Rivers

 Chipata has four major streams pouring into the Luangwa river.
 The Luangwa river rises in the Lilonda and Mafinga Hills in north-east Zambia at an elevation of around 1500 meters near the border with Tanzania and Malawi, and flows in a southwesterly direction through a broad valley.
 The water from the streams and the Luangwa river is used for farming by the inhabitants around the district.